Jating73/blog-app-nextjs/posts/duolingo-german-practice.md

 I am sorry - Es tut mir leid!
 No!
 I am sorry - Nein!
 Es tut mir leid!
 Great, Wine!
 Cheers! - Super, Wein, Prost!

+## (Day 11)

+### Words -

+English -> German -> Sounds
+Passport - Pass - pass
+Airport - Flughafen - flugafun
+His - Seine - zeen
+are - sind - sind
+at the - im - im
+not - nicht - nisht
+here - hier - hier
+bag - tasche - tasha
+It - Er - Aer
+in - in - in
+Jacket - Jacke - Yake
+but - Aber - Aber
+Taxi - Taxi - Taxi
+in the - im - im
+Taxistand - Taxistand - Taxistand
+runs - lÄuft - loft
+to the - zum - zum
+to - zu - zu
+anymore - mehr - mehar
+Now - Jetzt - Yetzz
+have - habe - haba
+Your - Dein/Deiner - Dein/Deiner
+Hand - Hand - Hand
+What - Was - Was
+Sweetheart - Schatz - Shaatz

+### Sentence -

+The Passport - Der Pass
+Vikram and her wife Priya are at the airport - Vikram und seine Frau Priya sind im Flughafen
+Oh no!
+Where is my passport? - Oh nein!
+Wo ist mein Pass?
+My passport is not here! - Mein Pass ist nicht hier!
+It is not in my bag - Er ist nicht meiner Tasche
+And it is not in my jacket - Und ist nicht in meiner Jacke
+Oh! my passport is in taxi! - Oh!
+Mein Pass ist im Taxi!
+Vikram runs to the taxistand - Vikram laÜft zum Taxistand
+Vikram, no! - Vikram, nein!
+Priya runs to Vikram - Priya laÜft zu Vikram
+Oh no, the taxi is not here anymore! - Oh nein, das Taxi ist nicht mehr hier!
+Now I have a big problem - Jetz habe ich ein groBes Problem
+Your passport is not in taxi - Dein Pass ist nicht im Taxi
+Your passport is in your hand - Dein Pass ist deiner Hand
+Thankyou my sweetheart - Danke! mein Schatz